Level 1 – Foundation Phase

 • Extended Session: 35-40 minutes

-Move with control and choose the option that feels right for you today.
+Move with control and choose a pace that feels right for you.

 Weeks 1–2